 We all know we should be eating healthier and making good food choices, but there’s no denying that it’s difficult to do.
 When there are convenience foods and takeaways on every corner, sometimes making a choice based on ease and taste is going to happen.
 However living healthily doesn’t mean you have to give up everything that you like, and the small changes you can make do all add up in a big way.
+There is a way to lose weight without the constant hunger.
 Here are some swaps you could consider making for better health.

 Switch To Whole Grains

 Instead of using regular pasta or white rice, switch to whole grain instead.
 Brown pasta and rice, for example, is more nutritious and has higher levels of vitamins and fiber than it’s stripped white counterpart.
 Once they’re included in recipes, there’s not a great deal of different taste-wise.
 But it’s a good way to get in some added goodness into your family’s diet.
 Whole grains are good for heart health, lower cholesterol and don’t give a ‘spike’ in blood sugar levels making them a much better choice.